 The following chart (source: FRED) shows the seasonally-adjusted U.S. civilian unemployment rate (UE) from January 1948 to January 2016:

 As the chart illustrates, the unemployment rate is a lagging indicator of recession.
-By the time an high unemployment takes hold in an economy, the recession has usually already begun.
+By the time high unemployment takes hold in an economy, a recession has usually already begun.

 In contrast with the absolute level, the trend in the unemployment rate–the direction that the rate is moving in–is a coincident indicator of recession, and can sometimes even be a leading indicator.
 As the table below shows, in each of the eleven recessions that occurred since 1948, the trend in the unemployment rate turned higher months before the recession began.
 The average lead for the period was 3.45 months.